amytang0/tldr-travel/README.md

 guides.
 Nothing is needed within the div and `data-name` should just be the city's name.
 Use this type if you want to write a whole city guide about the place.

+Link markers need an image representing the place.
+100px by 100px is a good size (it'll be scaled down so don't worry about exact size, just better for load speeds).
+It should be named _city_name.extension_ ("machu_picchu.jpg" for example) and placed in the folder _guide/\<country name\>_.

 Within the `routes-meta`, there are also two types of possible route divs -- ones with a `route` class and ones with a `polyline` class.